Black, New York, US

 by Bridog, posted to the Northeast Paddlers' Massage Board:

 Knife's Edge is the first significant rapid that you encounter as you paddle downriver from Hole Brothers.
 You will find it approximately 200 yards downstream from the Interstate-81 bridge.
 There are numerous eddies on both river left and river right, including a "last chance" eddy on river left right at the top of the drop.
-The left side works for portaging/scouting at ALL levels, and the right side generally works in the summertime.

 The rapid is basically a shallow fast section with a bit of gradient, and 3 "ledges".
 Depending on water level, boaters will choose different lines.

 High Water (>5000 cfs): You can run "Right-right-right" (river right side, all 3 drops.
 The last drop will have a large/powerful hole (Mary's Hole).
 Just hug the stone wall on river right and you'll have no problem.
 For more excitement start in the center and work right.